-In academic year 21-22, the Final written examination consisted of two parts with the following configuration:
+In academic year 22-23, the Final written examination consisted of two parts with the following configuration:

-- a) A 90-item multiple choice question (MCQ) paper consisting of 45 five-part Multiple True False (MTF) questions and 45 Single Best Answer (SBA) questions. - b) A constructed response question (CRQ) paper consisting of 12, multi-part questions.
+- a) A 90-item multiple choice question (MCQ) paper consisting of 30 five-part Multiple True False (MTF) questions and 60 Single Best Answer (SBA) questions. - b) A constructed response question (CRQ) paper consisting of 12, multi-part questions.

-The CRQ paper was introduced in September 2019, replacing the short answer question (SAQ) paper.
 The composition of the MCQ and CRQ papers are mapped against the curriculum to ensure that as full a range as possible of the curriculum is sampled.
 The examination is passed or failed as a whole entity with marks attained from both parts of the examination added together.

-The exam was held twice in the academic year 2021-22 (September 2021 and March 2022) with candidates sitting the exam online via a system called TestReach.
+The exam was held twice in the academic year 2022-2023 (September 2022 and February 2023) with candidates sitting the exam online via a system called TestReach.